 If you are a serious runner, picking up the sport again or trying to stay fit, you may have heard of compression socks for running.
-Some experts say wearing graduated compression socks while you are running helps increase blood flow.
-Other experts say compression socks assist with recovery between runs.
+You may have wondered, “Why wear compression socks when running?”
+Some experts say wearing graduated compression socks while you are running helps increase blood circulation and flow.
+Other experts say knee high compression socks assist with recovery between runs.
 Both groups of experts turn out to be right, but the real reason runners wear graduated compression socks is something the experts don't tell you.

 What do compression socks have to do with running?
 For that matter, what are compression socks?